NFL Draft Blog 2021: All the info about talent draw

 Munich – Football fever is on the rise again.
 On the night of April 30 (live on ProSieben MAXX and ran.de), the NFL 2021 draft will take place in Cleveland.
-Unlike the previous year, fans should be allowed again.
+Unlike the previous year, spectators are allowed again.

 Here you can find all the information about the draft.